conor-99/HackTrinity19Writeups/README.md

 # Hack Trinity '19 Writeups

 I had a lot of fun participating in the [Hack Trinity '19 CTF](https://hacktrinity.me/) competition this month.
 It was  my first time every trying anything like this so I wasn't at all prepared and I had to learn a lot of new skills on-the-fly.
-Nonetheless, I was fairly pleased with my result and I'll definitely be competing again next here!
+Nonetheless, I was fairly pleased with my result and I'll definitely be competing again next year!

 Here are some brief writeups for the challenges I managed to solve: